adamaho/realtime/examples/echo/README.md

-# Count
+# Echo Count

-Increment and decrement a common counter.
+Increment and decrement a common counter using the echo framework.

 ## Running the Example